LLM Reference

 Where can I run Claude Haiku 4.5 and Qwen3-Max?

 Claude Haiku 4.5 is available on Microsoft Foundry, Anthropic, Snowflake Cortex, AWS Bedrock, and GCP Vertex AI.
-Qwen3-Max is available on OpenRouter.
+Qwen3-Max is available on OpenRouter, Vercel AI Gateway, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing